Mortgage Q&A: “How long does it take to get a mortgage?”

 And instead of getting approved in 24 hours, or even a few days, loans are thoroughly processed before landing on the underwriter’s desk.
 This means the actual approval might take a couple weeks, but it will be a firm one with few if any remaining conditions.

-Back in 2006, you might have been “approved” in 24 hours, but you needed to send in 20 conditions.
+Back in 2006, you might have been “approved” in 24 hours, but you needed to send in 20 conditions to actually close the loan.

 Ellie Mae, a mortgage software company, releases a monthly report which includes the average “days to close.”